matt-42/vpp/README.md

 In many cases, creating new images when evaluating an expression is not needed and can affect the performances of an algorithm.
-To avoid this extra image creation, assignments allows to store the result of an expression in an existing image as in the following.
+To avoid this extra image creation, assignments allows storing the result of an expression in an existing image as in the following.
 Given A, B and C three images of the same dimensions: